In a lysogenic state, the integrated bacteriophage DNA is referred to as a ____.

 During replication of a DNA animal virus, DNA replication occurs in the ___ of the host cell.

-__ bodies are intracellular area of virus assembly whose location and appearance are constant and therefor used to identify cells infected with certain virus, such as rabies and measles.
+___bodies are intracellular areas of virus assembly whose location and appearance are constant and therefore used to identify cells infected with certain viruses, such as rabies and measles.

 The ___ virus (which causes "flu") is an enveloped single-stranded RNA virus.